 The schedule also included tours of a beautiful Rugged Mountain 11RL Granite truck camper and two classes, one on the revolutionary StableCamper product by StableCamper owner, Jared Sund, and one class on the lithium (LiFePO4) battery technology by Mello Mike of Truck Camper Adventure.
 Mello Mike’s presentation also included a tour of his rig’s 330 watt solar power system and 240 amp hour Expion360 lithium battery setup.

-“We attend several rallies a year,” explained Jared Sund.
+“We attend several rallies a year,” explained Jared Sund, founder and CEO of StableCamper.
 “We do them all over the country and enjoy every single one of them.
 The NATCOA rally this year was great, the weather was great.
 The people in all the rallies we go to are wonderful.
 It’s fun to be around like-minded people.
 We love to walk around and see our products and see people so excited about our products and excited about truck campers in general.”